 A manipulator will take over the stack and will secure the fourth angular cutter that will scrape the 1100 × 1100 m2 sheets in the required format.

-The sheets processed by the cutter will be positioned on a linear axis made up of several trolleys that will be used to assemble the series of presses that will make the bevel on all sides of the filter mat, included on the part reserved for the handle.
+The sheets processed by the cutter will be positioned on a linear axis made up of several trolleys that will be used to assemble the series of presses that will make the bevel on all sides of the filter mat, including on the part reserved for the handle.

 Finally, a 3-axis manipulator will stack the finished product on an empty pallet which, once filled, is unloaded onto the discharge strip for the finished product.

-Integration Problems and Objectives

 The environment and the production line structure presented the following integration problems:

-Presence in the production area of Ethernet connection.
+Presence in the production area of an ethernet connection.

-The production line has to mount pure PLC and not Panel PC.
-Generally, a Panel PC is an embedded PC with a touch panel which integrates PLC runtime and visual software.
-In this case, in order to avoid interference between PLC runtime and Gateway client, a separated solution has been chosen.
+The production line has to mount a pure PLC and not a panel PC.
+Generally, a panel PC is an embedded PC with a touch panel that integrates PLC runtime and visual software.
+In this case, to avoid interference between PLC runtime and GW client, a separated solution was adopted.

-Integration with Siemens PLC S7 series.
-The selection of this type of PLC is due to the fact it is one of the most used PLC in production lines while the PLC used for the demo (Panasonic) is essentially installed for small applications, and serial RS232 communication is not the most stable bus solution for the transmission of data in automation context.
+Integration with a Siemens PLC S7 series.
+This type of PLC was selected since it is one of the most commonly used PLCs in production lines, while the PLC used for the demo (Panasonic) is essentially installed for small applications; serial RS232 communication is not the most stable bus solution for the transmission of data in an automation context.

 Availability to integrate the gateway on the electrical panel near to the PLC.